sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 I'm not a security expert or security professional, just a social media editor who manages a lot of accounts, so buyer beware from this point on.
 If you spot any errors or have any suggestions for this post, feel free to contact me via [Twitter](https://twitter.com/sts10) or [elsewhere](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).

 Thanks to [@com](https://twitter.com/com) for various tips throughout.
 I'd also like to note that I drew some inspiration and methodology from [Martin Shelton's "KeePass for Beginners" post](https://medium.com/@mshelton/keypass-for-beginners-dc8adfcdad54), which you may also find useful.
+I'll also note that [the Electronic Freedom Foundation has a guide to KeePassXC](https://ssd.eff.org/en/module/how-use-keepassxc).

 ### How is KeePassXC Different from Other Password Managers?

 KeePassXC is a bit different from other password managers like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/) in that it simply creates and manages an encrypted password database that lives on your computer like any other file.
-In other words, by default it is a local or "offline" password manager.
-There are some convenient methods to "sync" your password database with other devices (I go over some options below), but "out of the box" your passwords simply live on your computer in an encrypted file that you can only open with a master password.
+In other words, by default it is a local or "offline" password manager, while 1Password, LastPass, and their ilk can be thought of as "cloud-based" password managers.

+There are some convenient methods to "sync" your KeePass password database with other devices (I go over some options below), but "out of the box" your passwords simply live on your computer in an encrypted file that you can only open with a master password.

 Also note that, unlike 1Password and other options, KeePassXC is free (as in costs zero dollars), and its code is open-source.
 However, know that there is no company behind the product to offer formal support, as you might be used to with other products.